This slow cooker Mississippi Pot Roast recipe is so easy to make.

 Instructions

-- Brown roast in a pan over medium-high heat, about 5 minutes per side.
+- In a large skillet, over medium-high heat, brown the roast for about 5 minutes per side.

-- Place roast in the bottom of a slow cooker and add pepperoncini juice.
-Sprinkle with ranch mix and gravy mix.
+- Place roast in the bottom of a 6-quart slow cooker and pour in the pepperoncini juice.
+Sprinkle the dry ranch dressing mix and au jus gravy mix over the top of the roast.
+Add the pepperoncini peppers and sliced butter on top of the roast.

-- Shred the roast with a fork and mix it into the juices.
+- Once the roast is cooked, shred it with a fork and mix it into the juices in the slow cooker.

 Notes